danforthcenter/plantcv/docs/segment_skeleton.md

 # Adjust line thickness with the global line thickness parameter (default = 5),
 # and provide binary mask of the plant for debugging.
 NOTE: the objects and
-# hierarchies returned will be exactly the same but the debugging image will look different.
+# hierarchies returned will be exactly the same but the debugging image (segmented_img)
+# will look different.
 pcv.params.line_thickness = 3

 segmented_img, obj, hier = pcv.morphology.segment_skeleton(skel_img=skeleton)

-segmented_img, obj, hier = pcv.morphology.segment_skeleton(skel_img=skeleton,
+segmented_img2, obj, hier = pcv.morphology.segment_skeleton(skel_img=skeleton,
                                                            mask=plant_mask)

 ```